Moschorhinus: Extinction

-Moschorhinus seems to have gone extinct in the Early Triassic at 251 mya after the Permian Extinction by 252 mya, along with 80–95% of animal species, due to a mass hypoxia event.
+Moschorhinus would extinct in the Early Triassic after the Permian Extinction as the result of the second wave of extinction, along with 80–95% of animal species, due to a mass hypoxia event.
 This appears to have led to stunted growth, intense seasons, reduced ecosystem diversity, and a loss of forests.
-Fossil evidence shows that Triassic Moschorhinus grew faster than Permian ones, resulting in reduced body size in the former, largely believed to be an effect of the harsher environmental variability after the Permian Extinction (Lilliput effect).
-Permian skulls average 207 mm in length, while that of Triassic skull is only 179 mm.
-Nonetheless, Triassic Moschorhinus were the largest therocephalians of their time.
+Following the extinction of Moschorhinus, the large carnivorous synapsid niche was filled by cynodonts such as Cynognathus.